×

 Will I need to travel to see a specialist?

 "Yes, there are a good number of medical specialists in Lisbon.
 People in Lisbon can access a wide range of medical specialists, including general practitioners, specialists in internal medicine, cardiology, neurology, orthopedics, and more.
 For highly specialized medical care, people in Lisbon can go to one of the many hospitals in the city, such as Hospital de Santa Maria, Hospital de São José, or Hospital da Luz.
-These hospitals offer a wide range of specialized medical services, including oncology, neurology, cardiology, and more," said one expat.
+These hospitals offer a wide range of specialized medical services, including oncology, neurology, cardiology, and more," commented one expat who moved to Lisbon.

 Are common prescription medications available in Lisbon?

 "Every pharmacy is able to handle your US prescriptions if you bring a request from your US doctor.
 Pharmacies are usually within 10 mins of most cities and towns and one is always open within 30 mins.
 Many medications, such as antihistamines and cold, pain and heartburn are available over the pharmacy counter compared to the US.
-Prices for hypertension meds in the US might cost $300 a month that are $13 for two months here," remarked one expat living in Lisbon.
+Prices for hypertension meds in the US might cost $300 a month that are $13 for two months here," remarked one expat in Lisbon.

 Do you have anything more to add about local medical facilities in Lisbon?

 "Lisbon has a wide range of medical facilities and medical care available.
 The city has a number of public and private hospitals, as well as a variety of specialized clinics and medical centers.
 The quality of medical care in Lisbon is generally considered to be very good, with a wide range of services available.
 The Portuguese healthcare system is well-funded and provides access to a range of treatments and services.
-Lisbon also has a number of pharmacies, providing access to a range of over-the-counter medications," said an expat in Lisbon.
+Lisbon also has a number of pharmacies, providing access to a range of over-the-counter medications," wrote an expat living in Lisbon.

 As a foreigner living in Lisbon, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Lisbon, you will have access to public healthcare.
 The public healthcare system in Portugal is generally considered to be of a high quality, with a wide range of services available.
 The Portuguese government provides free healthcare to all citizens and legal residents, and there are a number of public hospitals and clinics throughout the country.
-The public healthcare system is funded by taxes, and there are also private healthcare options available for those who wish to pay for additional services," remarked one expat living in Lisbon.
+The public healthcare system is funded by taxes, and there are also private healthcare options available for those who wish to pay for additional services," commented one expat living in Lisbon, Portugal.

 What have your experiences during the pandemic with the local healthcare system been like?